 People who haven’t been in the situation who sound judgmental.

 God bless them, but they are older and they are tired.
 They shouldn’t be hearing every detail of your divorce, and they aren’t always in a position to give good advice.
 Plus, if they have been married for decades, they might encourage you to stick it out because that’s what they know.
 Or, if they are divorced, they might encourage you to stay or to leave.
 The bottom line is, your parents are the two people who love you more than anyone on earth.
-They have the best intentions, but be a little bit cautious.
+They have the best intentions, but might not be the best advice givers as it pertains to divorce.

 Bitter divorced people: